 Cassiltoun Housing Association is committed to openness and transparency.
-We will comply with the provisions of the Environmental Information Regulations (Scotland) Act 2004 and related legislation, including the Freedom of Information (Scotland) Act 2002 (FOISA), the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+We will comply with the provisions of the Environmental Information Regulations (Scotland) Act 2004 and related legislation, including the Freedom of Information (Scotland) Act 2002 (FOISA), and UK data protection, including the UK General Data Protection Regulation ('UK GDPR') and the Data Protection Act 2018 and may be amended or replaced from time to time.